TXOG/Discord-Catfish-Finder/README.md

 Download DCF.linux.V1.1.7z from releases tab

-### Run bash file
+### Run bash file (installing dependencies)

-Run the bash file (extension .sh).
+Run the runme.sh by `bash runme.sh`.
 You can see the contents of this file in the source code folder under the version you are installing.

-### Terminal
+### Run python file

 cd into the directory you downloaded the file.
 Run `chmod +x DCFlinux.py` to make it executable.
 Run the python file by running `./DCFlinux.py`